AutomateThePlanet/Bellatrix-Documentation/docs/api-automation/all-request-types.md

     Assert.IsNotNull(response.Data);
 }
 ```
-All Bellatrix client API methods have an async version.
+All BELLATRIX client API methods have an async version.
 Your test should be marked as async.
 Use the PostAsync.
 Should use the await operator.
 Use the DeleteAsync.
 Should use the await operator.